shakes76/PatternFlow/recognition/s4582280-UNET/README.md

 ## Running the algorithm
-It is very easy to run the algorithm, simply run the train.py file and it will begin the training process while producing a nice set of accuracy and loss graphs to show how well it performed overtime.
+It is very easy to run the algorithm, simply run the train.py file and it will begin the training process while producing a nice set of accuracy and loss graphs to show how well it performed overtime,

 ### Epochs
 The base number of epochs is set to 4 so that anyone without a proper GPU can run this within a decent timeframe, however